ccheneau/Holmes/README.md

 ## INSTALL

-Compile using Maven then unzip the archive generated in holmes-package module.
+Download the zip from GitHub or compile sources using Maven (the archive is generated in holmes-package/target directory).

-Run the startup.bat script.
+Run the startup script in bin directory.

-## Usage
+## USAGE

-After starting the application, use a web browser to access the user interface at http://ip_of_your_server:8085/
+After starting the application, use a web browser to access the user interface at http://ip_of_your_server:8085/ or the system tray icon

 ## LICENSE